| Home Trail

 high up on the Cumberland Plateau in Grundy County, the county just south

-of Warren County where we live, and is a large tributary of the Caney Fork
+of Warren County where we live.
+The Collins is a large tributary of the

-River, which it meets at Rock Island Reservoir, which in turn flows into
+Caney Fork River, which it meets at Great Falls Lake, which in turn flows

-the Cumberland River that runs through Nashville on its way to the Tennessee
+into the Cumberland River that runs through Nashville on its way to the

-River.
-The trail runs down to a section of the Collins River that is about
+Tennessee River.
+The trail runs down to a section of the Collins River

-of the river is rocky and rough, and can be tricky to negotiate when the
+waders.
+The bottom of the river is rocky and rough, and can be tricky to

 Halfway to the river, a spring